One bottle = 100 sprays. Replace every toxic cleaner under your sink today. Free shipping, every order.

 Plant-based surfactants like decyl glucoside (from coconut and corn), coco glucoside, and alkyl polyglucosides are:

-- Gentler on surfaces.
+• Gentler on surfaces.
 SLS strips finishes and degrades sealants over time.
 Plant glucosides don’t.

-- Equally effective on most household soils.
+• Equally effective on most household soils.
 Peer-reviewed studies in detergent chemistry journals have shown plant glucosides match or exceed SLS on grease and protein soils.

-- Better at low concentrations.
+• Better at low concentrations.
 Concentrate formulas like Ecolosophy use plant surfactants at 1–2% dilution and still outperform pre-mixed conventional cleaners.

-- Biodegradable.
+• Biodegradable.
 Most plant surfactants break down in water within 28 days.
 Quats persist for months.

 If you’ve used a “natural” cleaner that didn’t work, you were probably using one with weak surfactant concentrations or padded with water and “fragrance” doing the perceptual work.

-What Harvard and the NIH Say About Conventional Cleaners
+What the Research Says About Conventional Cleaners

 Here’s the part most cleaning brand marketing doesn’t mention.